alicetsai1020/Off_v_Def_Play/README.md

 Defensive play statistics:
 1. Turnover rate (TO rate) – failure to take care of the ball
 1. Defensive rebounding percentage (DREB%) - ball recovery by the defensive team
-1. Block attempt rate (BLKA rate) - guarding the rim

 The EFG%, REB%, TO rate, and the FTA rate are commonly known as the four factors, which are box score derived metrics and are presumed by many to correlate closely with winning games.
-With a focus on drawing comparisons in offensive and defensive play, I add a measure for a BLKA rate.

 ### Methods